Configuring a reverse proxy

 Whether the server should use the HA PROXY protocol when serving requests from behind a proxy.

 When set to true, the remote address returned will be the one from the actual connecting client.
+Cannot be enabled when the proxy-headers is used.

 CLI: --proxy-protocol-enabled